custom-components/ble_monitor/info.md

 # Changes in 2.2.0-beta

 - Add support for Yeelight Fan Remote control (YLYK01YL-FANCL)
 - Removal of modified aioblescan and move back to aioblescan 2.8.
-All changes have been added to the original aiblescan pypi package, so we can say goodbye to our own modified version.
+All changes have been added to the original aioblescan pypi package, so we can say goodbye to our own modified version.

 {% endif %}
 {% if installed or pending_update %}